gweidart/cursor-utils/docs/index.md

-# Cursor Utils
+# Cursor-Utils

 **Give your Cursor IDE Agents superpowers.**

 Cursor Utils is a powerful toolkit designed to extend your Cursor IDE with advanced functionality.
-Built with modern Python practices and a focus on developer experience, Cursor Utils seamlessly integrates with Cursor Agents to provide enhanced workflow capabilities.
+It integrates Cursor Agents seamlessly with popular AI services like Google's Gemini and Perplexity to provide context-aware code analysis, web research, content generation, and GitHub management capabilities.

 ## What is Cursor Utils?

 Cursor IDE is already an amazing tool for developers.
-Cursor Utils takes this a step further by:
+Cursor-Utils is an amazing tool for Cursor Agents:

 - Enabling your Cursor Agents to access real-time web information
 - Providing sophisticated project analysis tools